abarr/blog/posts/2021/02-04-fat-finger-input.md

 ```

-I knew I wanted to allow the User to search for a `device` and provide a list to select from so added an event handler to return matches and another one to handle the selection
+I knew I wanted to allow the user to search for a `device` and provide a list to select from so added an event handler to return matches and another one to handle the selection.

 ```
 @impl true